An Interview with Quiet Monk Founder Steven Gregoire

 - Kindly give our readers an introduction to your business.
 Please include what your business is all about, in which city you are located and if you have offices in multiple locations/cities.

-We are Quiet Monk CBD, one of Cathedral City’s premier providers of CBD products.
+We are Quiet Monk CBD, one of Southern California’s premier providers of CBD products.
 At our facility, which sits on 5 acres of farmland, we consolidate everything in one location.
 We have always believed in using the richest hemp extract sourced from our local farmers to make our products.
 Hence, we make all our products using raw hemp extract that is thick and special, and rich in terpenes.
 A lot of other companies filter out the terpenes for isolates, but at Quiet Monk, we keep it.
 Although it’s more work and messy using the terpenes, our products deliver the desired entourage effect.

 - Kindly give us a brief description about yourself (it should include your brief educational or entrepreneurial background and list some of your major achievements).

 At Quiet Monk, we have a high repeat customer rate, receive a ton of referrals, and our customer satisfaction is extremely high.
 Our goal is not to be a Charlotte’s Web.
 Me and my son talk to our customers directly and believe in helping people by offering them quality products at a fair price.
 Thanks to the personal relationships we’ve formed over the years and our friends who are suppliers, partners, etc., we have been able to focus on quality instead of quantity.
 We’re not like Tasty Drops that caters to younger yuppies who don’t deal with chronic pain.
 Most of our clientele is made up of people dealing with real pain.